For the complete documentation index, see llms.txt. Prefer markdown by appending .md to documentation URLs or sending Accept: text/markdown.

 If everything works correctly, you should be able to access your app at http://localhost:3000.

 That's it!
-You can now build and deploy your app as a Docker container to any supported hosting (e.g. Fly.io).
+You can now build and deploy your app as a Docker container to any supported hosting (e.g. Fly.io) or your own VPS.

 Using Docker containers is a great way to isolate your app from the host environment, making it easier to deploy and scale.
 It also simplifies the workflow if you're working with a team, as you can easily share the Docker image with your colleagues and they will run the app in the exact same environment.